Set 11 | 501 - 550

 (N.) (आँकड़ा-संग्रह)

-Example: All customer records are stored in the company’s database.
+Sentence: All customer records are stored in the company’s database.

 A state of stunned confusion